EECS 587, Parallel Computing

 This course can be used to satisfy requirements in a variety of

-- CSE Graduate Students: the software distribution requirement
+- CSE Graduate Students: the software breadth requirement

 - CSE Undergraduates: